What is a Cheque Bounce?

-The term Cheque Bounce means that a cheque issued by an individual has been returned without being honored.
+The term cheque bounce literally means that a cheque issued by an individual has been returned without being honored.

 There are many reasons why a cheque may bounce and thus when this happens, the bank sends back the cheque unpaid to the payee, usually they provide a comment why the cheque was rejected.
 The main causes of cheque bounce are that there is not enough money in the account to honor the cheque, the account may have been closed or there is a failure in matching the signature on the cheque.
 Any of these can result in the cheque being returned and this may cause real problems involving money and law to the two parties who are involved.